-Although the IWR establishes Florida’s assessment methodology for identifying impaired waters, the EPA has actively encouraged states to use a five-category reporting system in reporting the status of all waters (segments) within its boundaries in meeting their relevant water quality standards.
-Under the reporting system recommended by the EPA, states may establish additional subcategories to further enhance or refine the framework provided by the EPA.
+Although the IWR establishes the assessment methodology for identifying impaired waters, the EPA has actively encouraged states to use a five-category reporting system in reporting the status of all jurisdictional waters (segments) in meeting their relevant water quality standards.
+Under this reporting system states may establish additional subcategories to further enhance or refine the framework provided by the EPA.

-The reporting system that FDEP has developed and implemented to determine use attainment based on IWR assessments and listing decisions is based on EPA’s five-category system, but includes additional subcategories that further refine specific assessment categories (see Table 7.5).
-For example, under the EPA reporting system, Category 3 identifies segments for which there are insufficient data to determine whether the appropriate water quality standards are being met.
-FDEP has implemented Subcategories 3a and 3b to distinguish between segments for which no data and/or information are available (3a), and those waterbody segments for which some data and/or information are available, but those data do not meet the data sufficiency requirements of the IWR (3b).
+The system that has been developed and implemented by FDEP to report use attainment based on IWR assessment results and listing decisions is based on EPA’s five-category system, but includes additional subcategories (see Table 7.5).
+For example, under the EPA reporting framework, category 3 identifies segments for which there are insufficient data to determine whether water quality standards are being met.
+FDEP has implemented subcategories 3a and 3b to distinguish between segments for which no data and/or information are available (3a), and those waterbody segments for which some data and/or information may be available, but those data do not meet the data sufficiency requirements as described in the IWR (3b).

-While IWR assessments and listing decisions are based on specific assessment periods, the EPA has also encouraged listing decisions for specific segments to incorporate an additional review of all water quality data from the entire period of record.
-To accommodate this request, FDEP has developed a process to incorporate additional data from the entire period of record (when such data are available and can be determined to meet quality assurance requirements).
+Although assessments performed under the IWR and listing decisions are based on specific assessment periods, EPA has also encouraged listing decisions for specific segments to incorporate an additional review of all water quality data from the entire period of record.
+To accommodate this request, FDEP has developed a process to incorporate additional data from the entire period of record (when such data are available and can be determined to meet FDEP QA requirements).

 Figure 7.1 illustrates the process by which additional data from the period of record are incorporated into assessments performed under the IWR.

 Table 7.5.
 Categories for Waterbodies or Waterbody Segments in the 2012 Integrated Report